dgoffredo/rex/README.md

   -i, --ignore-case  match without making a distinction between upper case and
                      lower case

-Read lines from standard input, and print results to standard output.
+Read lines from the optionally specified input files (or from standard input if no files are specified), and print results to standard output.
 If the specified pattern contains subpatterns, then for each match found in each input line, print a line of space-separated subpattern matches.
 If the specified pattern does not contain subpatterns, then the entire match will be